lethang7794/devops-book/chap-05.md

   Whenever possible,

   - use an automatically-managed, short-lived credentials, e.g. OIDC
-  - instead of manuanlly-managed, long-lived credentials, e.g. machine-user, human-user's credentials.
+  - instead of manually-managed, long-lived credentials, e.g. machine-user, human-user's credentials.

-- **Limit the permissions granted to each pipeline (What does a pipeline can do?**
+- **Limit the permissions granted to each pipeline (What does a pipeline can do?)**

   Instead of a single pipeline that do everything and therefore needs arbitrary permissions: